payettea/sphero-get-started/README.md

 # sphero-get-started
-Getting started with Sphero vs code.
+Getting started with Sphero and VS code.